https-seyhan/BugAI/README.md

 A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 The sub-sample size is controlled with the max_samples parameter if bootstrap=True (default), otherwise the whole dataset is used to build each tree. (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)

 ## IsolationForest

+Isolation Forest Algorithm.
+Return the anomaly score of each sample using the IsolationForest algorithm The IsolationForest ‘isolates’ observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
+Since recursive partitioning can be represented by a tree structure, the number of splittings required to isolate a sample is equivalent to the path length from the root node to the terminating node.
+This path length, averaged over a forest of such random trees, is a measure of normality and our decision function.
+Random partitioning produces noticeably shorter paths for anomalies.
+Hence, when a forest of random trees collectively produce shorter path lengths for particular samples, they are highly likely to be anomalies.